Year 6 School Swimming Attainment Levels

 We also continued to provide a wide range of after school activities for all pupils, with a particular focus on engaging pupils within KS1.

 We also used the funding for the ongoing Continued Professional Development of both staff needs within the curriculum and those outside of the curriculum to aid the delivery of extra curricular clubs.
-The main bulk of the spending in 2017-18 involved the initiation of our own Growth Project designed and implemented by the staff at Hollywell.
+The main bulk of the spending in 2018-19 involved the continuation of our own Growth Project designed and implemented by the staff at Hollywell.

-For full details click the attached 2017-18 action Plan and Impact documents at the bottom of this page.
+For full details click the attached 2019-20 action Plan and Impact documents at the top of this page.